 To ensure compliance with HIPAA regulations when maintaining health records, the health providers must retain ease of access, legibility, and accuracy of medical data.
-Creating an efficient and reliable EHR system is very important to navigating through patients' medical histories with convenience and security.
+Therefore, creating an efficient and reliable EHR system is crucial to navigating through patients' medical histories conveniently and securely.

 EHR stands for "Electronic Health Record" and mainly consists of a data-sharing, network-connected, enterprise-wide information system with software and hardware components.
 The computer hardware component of an EHR should be the primary concern of a healthcare organization.
-It is essential that users can easily connect to the EHR system to access and input information.
-Here are 3 options for implementing a helpful EHR environment.
+It's essential that users can easily connect to the EHR system to access and input information.
+Here are three options for implementing a helpful EHR environment.

 The first option is to install desktop computers in one fixed location.
-The desktops will be hardwired and stationary.
-Many businesses continue to use desktops because they are inexpensive, easy to install, and a wide range of options for desktops.
+The desktops will be hardwired and stationery.
+Many businesses continue to use desktops because they are inexpensive, easy to install and have a wide range of options for desktops.
 However, that does not mean that desktops are not without downsides.
-They take up more space than laptops and often require additional equipment to enable potentially important programs such as voice or handwriting-recognition applications.
-Because desktops are stationary, one must be installed in every room to access the EHR software.
+For example, they take up more space than laptops and often require additional equipment to enable potentially essential programs such as voice or handwriting recognition applications.
+In addition, because desktops are stationary, one must be installed in every room to access the EHR software.

 The second option is to use laptops as a portable alternative to desktops.
 Laptops give staff more flexibility and allow an easy connection to wireless connections.
-A disadvantage of laptops is that many can be heavy and unwieldy.
-Laptops repairs can also cost much more than desktops and may have to be sent to an off-site shop to be fixed.
-We particularly like the Microsoft Surface Books due to the unique ability for them to be in a sterile area if your healthcare application calls for being inside of a sterile environment.
+However, a disadvantage of laptops is that many can be heavy and unwieldy.
+In addition, laptop repairs can cost much more than desktops and may have to be sent to an off-site shop to fix.
+We particularly like the Microsoft Surface Books due to their unique ability to be in a sterile area if your healthcare application calls for being inside a sterile environment.

 The third option, laptops, offer even more mobility than laptops.
-Although smaller, a good tablet can be just as powerful as desktops and laptops.
-Using tablets, users can move from room to room much more easily, and using a digital pen/stylus to write on the tablet can help staff input information into the EHR with ease.
-Similar to the previous two options, tablets have disadvantages as well.
-Staff will have to adapt to writing with a stylus, and even then, handwriting programs that convert to text can have faults.
+Although smaller, a good tablet can be as powerful as desktops and laptops.
+Using tablets, users can move from room to room much more efficiently, and using a digital pen/stylus to write on a tablet can help staff input information into the EHR easily.
+However, similar to the previous two options, tablets also have disadvantages.
+Staff will have to adapt to writing with a stylus; even then, handwriting programs that convert to text can have faults.
 Additionally, touch screens are prone to scratches and are often fragile enough to break after one drop.